evanodell/evanodell.com/projects/datasets/hansard-data/archive/v24/index.md

 ---
 layout: page
-title: Hansard Speeches and Sentiment V2.4.1
+title: Hansard Speeches and Sentiment V2.4
 comments: true
-date: 2017-08-10
+date: 2017-07-18
 ---

 ## [Download from Zenodo](http:doi.org/10.5281/zenodo.838020)

 A public dataset of speeches in the Hansard, stored as a [tibble](https://cran.r-project.org/package=tibble) class in RDS files, for the [R programming language](https://cran.r-project.org/).[^1] House of Commons between the parliament returned from the 1979 general election and the parliamentary summer recess starting on 2017-07-20, with information on the speaking MP, their party, gender, birth date[^2], starting and finishing dates as an MP, and age at the time of the speech.
 The dataset also includes all speeches made from 1936 to the dissolution of parliament for the 1979 general election.
-The post-1979 election dataset is labelled `hansard_senti_post_V241` and the pre-1979 election dataset is labelled `hansard_senti_pre_V241`.
+The post-1979 election dataset is labelled `hansard_senti_post_V24` and the pre-1979 election dataset is labelled `hansard_senti_pre_V24`.
 Both datasets are encoded as UTF-8.

 Documentation for previous versions of the _Hansard Speeches and Sentiment_ dataset can be found [here](https://evanodell.com/projects/datasets/hansard-data/archive/)

-The `hansard_senti_post_V241` dataset contains 2,169,348 speeches and 373,323,215 words.
-The `hansard_senti_pre_V241` dataset contains 2,977,461 speeches and 406,062,364 words.
+The `hansard_senti_post_V24` dataset contains 2,169,348 speeches and 373,323,215 words.
+The `hansard_senti_pre_V24` dataset contains 2,977,461 speeches and 406,062,364 words.
 It can be accessed through [Zenodo](https://zenodo.org/record/579712), and is distributed under a Creative Commons 4.0 BY-SA license.
-The latest version, V2.4.1 corrects errors introduced by Regex in V2.2, improves encoding issues in speeches, corrects several spelling mistakes in the hansard record, removes duplicate speeches, updates some MPs' names, and includes speeches up to the summer recess starting on 2017-07-20.
+The latest version, V2.4 corrects errors introduced by Regex in V2.2, improves encoding issues in speeches, corrects several spelling mistakes in the hansard record, removes duplicate speeches, updates some MPs' names, and includes speeches up to the summer recess starting on 2017-07-20.
 For details on how speech sentiments were classified, [see below](/datasets/hansard-data/#sentiment-classification-methods).

-## Changes in V2.4.1
+## Changes in V2.4

-- Henry McLeish was listed as a member of the Conservative party, instead of Labour.
-This has been corrected.
+* There is now coverage from the 1979 general election until the summer recess starting on 2017-07-20.

+* The error correcting script used in V2.2 was producing errors of its own.
+This has now been fixed.

+* Duplicate speeches identified and removed, by only using the latest version of ParlParse scrapes.
+Previous versions of this dataset used multiple parlparse versions and then removed duplicates based on similarity, but this did not remove all duplicate speeches.

+* Changing several MPs names from their legal name to the name they are commonly known by.
+ - "J. Enoch Powell" to "Enoch Powell"
+ - "W. R. Rees-Davies" to "William Rees-Davies"
+ - "J. Dickson Mabon" to "Dickson Mabon"
+ - "J. D. Concannon" to "Don Concannon"
+ - "R. B. Cant" to "Robert Cant"
+ - "R. C. Mitchell" to "Bob Mitchell"
+ - "Thomas Simpson" to "David Simpson"
+ - "Edward Balls" to "Ed Balls"

+* Changed the names of Siôn Simon and Siân James to "Sion Simon" and "Sian James" to prevent encoding errors

+* Correction of several identified spelling mistakes in the Hansard record
+ - Double lines in the middle of speeches are corrected to spaces.
+ - Changed "orginal" to "original".
+ - Changed "playa" to " play a".
+ - Changed "adminster" to  "administer".
+ - Changed "alowed" to  "allowed".
+ - Changed "assesment " to  "assessment".
+ - Changed "concensus" to  "consensus".
+ - Changed "damagiang" to  "damaging".
+ - Changed "dfficulty " to  "difficult".
+ - Changed "enderly" to  "elderly".
+ - Changed "entited" to  "entitled".
+ - Changed "govenment" to  "government".
+ - Changed "housng" to  "housing".
+ - Changed "improvment" to  "improvement".
+ - Changed "introducting" to  "introducing".
+ - Changed "poli- cies" to  "policies".
+ - Changed "potentional" to  "potential".
+ - Changed "prefessional" to  "professional".
+ - Changed "reduncancy" to  "redundancy".
+ - Changed "rsources" to  "resources".
+ - Changed "Secretrary" to  "Secretary".
+ - Changed "somehing" to  "something".
+ - Changed "stateament" to  "statement".
+ - Changed "unlikey" to  "unlikely".
+ - Changed "unplublicised" to  "unpublicised".
+ - Changed "V. A. T." to  "VAT".
+  - Changed "O. A. P. s." to  "OAPs".
+ - Changed "wil" to  "will".
+ - Changed "·" to ".".
+ - Changed "½" to ".5".
+ - Changed "¼" to ".25".
+ - Changed "¾" to ".75".
+ - Changed "inc rease" to  "increase".

 ## Sentiment Classification Methods